nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ### Reborrow constraints

 There is one final source of constraints.
-It frequently happens that we have a borrow expression that is "reborrowing" the referent of an existing reference:
+It frequently happens that we have a borrow expression that "reborrows" the referent of an existing reference:

     let x: &'x i32 = ...;